saratan8/mortgage--delinquency/README.md

 ## Notes

 Due to large file sizes, raw data is not hosted on GitHub.
-Contact the author or refer to [Fannie Mae CRT Portal](https://creditrisktransfer.fanniemae.com/) for access.